 Shifting and adjusting speed is only possible at an active station.
-The main station is automatically activated when the EVC-system is unlocked with the e-Key panel and the ignition is switched on.
+On a boat with one station, the station is always active.

-On a boat with two or more stations the engine(s) can be started from another station with a start/stop panel - if the engine(s) are turned off.
+The main station is automatically activated when the EVC-system is unlocked with the e- Key panel.
+On a boat with two or more stations, the engine(s) can be started from another station with a start/stop panel - if the engine(s) are turned off.
 The station automatically becomes active when the engine(s) is/are started.